 - Pass either the PTCE (PTCB) or ExCPT (NHA) Exam for official certification

-Step 1: Determine whether you plan to get certified
+Step 1: Determine whether you plan to get certified in WA

 Your very first step towards becoming a pharmacy tech is deciding if you’re planning to get certified.
 Holding a certification isn’t a compulsory condition to work in all 50 states, but it does supply a lot of benefits and advantages.